supabase/auth/SECURITY.md

 # Security Policy

-GoTrue is a project maintained by [Supabase](https://supabase.com).
+Auth is a project maintained by [Supabase](https://supabase.com).
 Below is our security policy.

 Contact: security@supabase.io